mstksg/inCode/copy/entries/singletons-3.md

 Dependently Typed Proofs
 ------------------------

+To look at our first way of tackling this restriction problem, we're going to explore a very fun *new application* of singletons and DataKinds.
+Hooray!

-One way to do this is with a dependently-typed "proof" that an operation is legal.  *Proofs* (in the dependently typed/constructivist/Curry-Howard sense) are witnesses to some type-level predicate or proposition.
+This new application is the usage of the dependently-typed "proof" to prove that an operation is legal.  *Proofs* (in the dependently typed/constructivist/Curry-Howard sense) are witnesses to some type-level predicate or proposition.

 A **value-level predicate** in Haskell is (generally) a function of type `a -> Bool`.
 Given a value of type `a`, if the function returns `True`, then the